Beginning Birding, Mindfulness, Photography

-Just in time for the holidays, makes a great gift for residents of Ohio and the Midwest!
-Features 21 birds found in each season along with “Birdbrain Lessons.”
-All seasons available directly from the author with a new “shop” feature on the website.
+These books make a great gift for residents of Ohio and the Midwest!
+Featuring 21 birds found in each season along with “Birdbrain Lessons.”
+All seasons available directly from the author with a “shop” feature on the website.
 Also available on Amazon and Apple, including eBooks.

 Mindful Birding: A Beginner’s Guide